 Previous studies include the TracMan trial which was the world’s largest trial on the timing of tracheostomies; OSCAR, an HTA funded trial to study high frequency ventilation in patients with ARDS; and PICRAM, an observational study supported by the Department of Health and Wellcome Trust through the Health Innovation Challenge (HIC) Fund looking to develop personalised alerting thresholds for monitoring hospital inpatients through wireless, wearable devices.

 The group has a successful history of hosted postgraduate projects, and welcomes enquiries from prospective students and those interested in pursuing an Academic Clinical Fellowship as part of their medical training.
-We also have research secondment opportunities for critical care (includes intensive care and anaesthetics) nurses employed within the Oxford University Hospitals NHS Foundation Trust.
+We also have research secondment opportunities for critical care (includes intensive care and anaesthetics) nurses and allied health professionals employed within the Oxford University Hospitals NHS Foundation Trust.

 |Lionel Tarassenko||Lisa Hinton|

 |Marco Pimentel||Lauren Morgan|

 The HAVEN project is funded by the Health Innovation Challenge Fund, a joint venture supported by the Wellcome Trust and the Department of Health.